 Since I wanted a farmhouse look.
 I stained the top and painted the bottom of my bench white.

-Once your pieces are stained and painted, you’ll use some grabber screws and attach your legs to your bench top, from the underside.
+Once your pieces are stained and painted, you’ll use some wood screws and attach your legs to your bench top, from the underside.
 (I didn’t fill the holes that face the wall, or on the underside, since nobody will see them.)

 All in all, this project only cost me about $20 in lumber.
 And it only took me 2 afternoons from start to finish, which included a trip to Home Depot, drying time, and doing all the necessary mom stuff, like feeding children and taking them to school.